 Drying

-The tea leaves are dried two times. -
+The tea leaves are dried twice.

 The taste of Anji Bai Cha green tea is noticeably sweet and smooth.
 You will notice a prominent vegetal flavor — one of soy beans.
 Also nutty and citrusy.
 With unforgettable deep umami.